Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Vacuum Bazooka.md

 **Firing a projectile using a vacuum cleaner and a long tube.** - Experiment with launching projectiles using the power of a vacuum cleaner.

-Last initially checked on 2025-01-26 by Margaret Johncock (mllyj2@cam.ac.uk) and double-checked on 2024-02-15 by Timothy Wong (chw55@cam.ac.uk)
+Last initially checked on 2025-01-26 by Margaret Johncock (mllyj2@cam.ac.uk) and double-checked on 2025-01-31 by Rowan Ong (rzmo2@cantab.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->